 Which brings us to behavior and training.
 Allowing dogs to play off-leash outside of a private fenced property is risky.
 I’m not suggesting that people shouldn’t do it, but I do think it’s important for dog guardians to consider the risks involved and make an informed decision about what is right for your dog.
 If you are going to let your dog play off-leash, please make sure she has a solid recall and is capable of being called off whatever distraction might arise: other dogs playing or fighting, wildlife, runners, bikes, cars, etc. You never know what might appear in the middle of where you’re playing, and it’s important to be able to get control of your dog as quickly as possible.

-The long line is primarily a training aid, which gives us the opportunity to work on foundational training skills, especially recalls, while ensuring safety and control.
-It also means Charlotte is able to enjoy things like wading and swimming in water without me necessarily needing to join her in the water -- which I’m very grateful on cold winter mornings when she splashes into the cold pond water!
+The long line is primarily a training aid, which gives us the opportunity to work on foundational training skills, especially recalls while ensuring safety and control.
+It also means Charlotte is able to enjoy things like wading and swimming in water without me necessarily needing to join her in the water — which I’m very grateful for on cold winter mornings when she splashes into the cold pond water!

 Mental stimulation is very important.
 You’d be surprised how tired dogs are when they are getting a brain workout!
 Trick training is great for this, and a big focus in our household –- I’ll be talking more about the importance of tricks and some of my favorite trick resources soon in a future column.